izikeros/blog/content/posts/notes/git_create_patch.md

 ---
-Title: In Git, how create patch for changes between current head and given commit
+Title: In Git, how create patch for changes between current head and given commit?
 Slug: git-create-path
 Date: 2023-02-28
 Modified: 2023-02-28
 Status: published
 Tags: git, patch, commit, diff
 Category: note
+prompt: how to git create patch for changes between current head and given commit
 ---
-how to git create patch for changes between current head and given commit

 To create a patch in Git for the changes between the current HEAD and a given commit, you can use the `git diff` command with the `--patch` option.
 Here are the steps:

 1. Get the hash of the commit you want to compare to the current HEAD by running `git log`.